webpro/reveal-md/README.md

 ### Print to PDF

-*Requires phantomjs to be installed (preferably globally)*

 This will create a PDF from the provided Markdown file and saves a PDF file:

 ``` bash
 reveal-md slides.md --print slides.pdf
 ```

-Alternatively, you can append `?print-pdf` to the url in the browser (make sure to remove the `#/` or `#/1` hash).
+Alternatively, you can append `?print-pdf` to the url from the command-line or in the browser (make sure to remove the `#/` or `#/1` hash).
 Then print the slides using the brower's (not the native) print dialog.
 This seems to work in Chrome.

 ### Static Website